nplab/ETSI-SCTP-Conformance-Testsuite/sctp-dm-tests/README.md

 |[sctp-dm-o-4-8](sctp-dm-o-4-8.pkt)     | Almost      | No        | No          | Unknown        | Unknown      |
 |[sctp-dm-o-4-9](sctp-dm-o-4-9.pkt)     | Yes         | No        | No          | Unknown        | Unknown      |
 |[sctp-dm-o-4-10](sctp-dm-o-4-10.pkt)   | Yes         | No        | No          | Unknown        | Unknown      |

+# Notes
+1. FreeBSD sends an ABORT if the listening socket is closed when the INIT is received.
+This is tracked in [issue](https://github.com/sctplab/SCTP_NKE_Yosemite/issues/5).